-Because I’m known among Boca Raton plastic surgeons to be board certified in both Plastic Surgery and in Otolaryngology/Head & Neck surgery, I tend to perform many rhinoplasty and revision rhinoplasty procedures every year.
+Because I’m known among Boca Raton plastic surgeons to be board certified in both Plastic Surgery and Otolaryngology/Head & Neck surgery, I tend to perform many rhinoplasty and revision rhinoplasty procedures every year.
 In fact, I love performing rhinoplasty procedures, because it’s a great combination of both art and surgical skill.
 Patients often aren’t aware that there are actually two types of rhinoplasty procedures; the open and closed methods.

 Rhinoplasty is a difficult procedure for plastic surgeons.
 In fact, many plastic surgeons do not perform rhinoplasty surgery because of the unpredictable nature of noses!
 Here are some reasons why rhinoplasty is considered the most complicated plastic surgery procedure:

 - A rhinoplasty procedure involves cutting and/or shaving bone and moving and reshaping the cartilage.
 Unfortunately, bone can regrow following a rhinoplasty procedure, and cartilage can droop, bend, and warp.
 These are the reasons that about 20% of all rhinoplasty surgeries are redone every year.

 - Skin thickness can dramatically affect results: very thick skin doesn’t contract as well as thinner skin, and may not shrink appropriately after corrections have been made in the underlying nasal structure.
 Very thin skin, on the other hand, contracts very well but has trouble hiding even tiny postop irregularities in bone or cartilage.

 - Tips can be a challenge, even in the most experienced hands, as they can vary from extremely wide or prominent, to a recessed tip or one that is overturned up or down.

 - Rhinoplasty surgery, whether open or closed, involves operating in an extremely small space.

 - Final results often take up to a year to be visible once the swelling has gone down.